MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/azure/azure-extended-network.md

 If you receive an error during the deployment of extended network for Azure, use the following steps:

-1. Verify that both virtual appliances are using Windows Server 2019.
+1. Verify that the on-premises virtual appliances is using Windows Server 2019 or 2022.
+Verify that the Azure virtual appliance is using Windows Server 2022 Azure Edition.

 2. Verify that you are not running Windows Admin Center on one of the virtual appliances.
 We recommend that you run Windows Admin Center from an on-premises network.